Hit and Run Car Accidents: What Drivers Need To Know?

 Insurance Paths For Hit and Run Victims

 Utah drivers often have access to no-fault benefits known as PIP.
-In some cases, these benefits can assist in paying for early medical bills regardless of who is at fault.
+In some cases, these benefits can assist in paying early medical bills regardless of who is at fault.
 Your claim may also use uninsured motorist coverage when the other driver is unknown or has no insurance.
 Collision coverage can help with vehicle repairs minus your deductible.
 Health insurance can step in after auto benefits are used.

-Timing matters
+Timing Matters

 Report the crash to your insurer quickly.
 Some benefits have short notice rules.
 For medical visits, please save all receipts, bills, and mileage notes.
 Also, keep records of missed work and any out-of-pocket costs.
 They include medications, braces, or rides to appointments.
 You should also ask for a written explanation if you are facing delays or denials.